Jurassic Countdown

 “Look at the colour of the water out there,” said Derek.
 “Makes me feel like diving in.”

-The boat picked up speed.
-Jayne watched the castle grow smaller in the distance, as they sailed out into open water.
 “Dolphin astern!”
 There was a sudden shout from the man at the wheel.
 “Look to the stern and you’ll see the dolphin.
 Now that is big!
 I don’t think it’s the same one we had a couple of weeks ago.”

 “Dad, look!” shouted Tom.
 “It must be about six metres long.”